zahur76/workforce-django/README.md

 * be able to view sick and annual leave data graphically for management purposes
 * be able to generate, modify and store monthly pay for staff
 * be able control access to the store management page and features.

+## DEVELOPMENT CYCLE

+## TESTING

+Unitest was done with TestCase giving a coverage of 98%.